DonLarry/Async-pipeline-simulation/README.md

 * The `Var` object is a wrapper for any object with `get` and `set` methods.
 * The `Stack` object can `put` and `pop` any object type, and you can use `len` on it.

-There's several shared objects, but the most important ones are the stacks: after each step of any hallaca's creation, the hallaca is put into the correspondent stack.
+There are several shared objects, but the most important ones are the stacks: after each step of any hallaca's creation, the hallaca is put into the correspondent stack.

-Note: every process is protected against race conditions.
+**Note:** every process is protected against race conditions.

 ## Statistics

 When the query client asks the HallacaTier for showing statistics, it will show 2:
 1. A graph with hallaca's starting time and finishing time represented with blue, and red dots.
-The x axis represents the id of each hallaca, and the y axis represents time.
+The x-axis represents the id of each hallaca, and the y-axis represents time.
 2. A histogram of the time it takes to create each hallaca

 ## Configuration